 To celebrate the 80th anniversary of this exhibition, and as part of the research towards a future exhibition on science, technology, and music, the museum has organised a series of events, organised around the themes of ‘Music, Noise and Silence’.
 The series, funded by the Arts and Humanities Research Council, is being developed in conjunction with the Royal College of Music and the University Nottingham.
 Each workshop includes publicly-accessible concerts and talks by high profile speakers.

-On February 25-26 at the Royal College of Music, we explore Music and Silence, starting form the idea that silence is the ‘absolute zero’ of both music and the science of acoustics.
-The conversations will discuss the proposition that modern ‘quiet’ musics – including experimental, ambient and spiritual genres – are responses to industrial modernity.
+On February 25-26 at the Royal College of Music, we explore Music and Silence, starting from the idea that silence is the ‘absolute zero’ of both music and the science of acoustics.
+The conversations will discuss the proposition that modern ‘quiet’ music – including experimental, ambient and spiritual genres – are responses to industrial modernity.

 The publicly-accessible concerts and talks for ‘Music and Silence’ features a two-part concert on 25th February and an afternoon of presentations by David Toop (author of Ocean of Sound, 1995) and Hillel Schwartz (Making Noise, 2011) on 26 February (book here).

 On 26–27 March, we explore Noise and Silence at the University of Nottingham, focussing on the issues that led to the Museum’s 1935 exhibition and their resonances today.

 Finally, at the Science Museum on 23–24 April, we go into Music and Noise, exploring the interactions and musical possibilities that industrial modernity has opened up for new kinds of music of all kinds.